openfga/openfga.dev/blog/kubecon-na-2023.md

 We'll have a packed agenda for the week:

-- [Jonathan Whitaker](https://www.linkedin.com/in/jonathan-whitaker-5a8b2484/) and [Lucas Käldström](https://www.linkedin.com/in/luxas/) will be presenting in [Could_Native Rejects](https://cloud-native.rejekts.io/) on how to use OpenFGA to manage authorization in Kubernetes.
+- [Jonathan Whitaker](https://www.linkedin.com/in/jonathan-whitaker-5a8b2484/) and [Lucas Käldström](https://www.linkedin.com/in/luxas/) will be presenting in [Could_Native Rejects](https://cloud-native.rejekts.io/) on how to use OpenFGA to manage and extend authorization in Kubernetes.
 Learn more [here](https://cfp.cloud-native.rejekts.io/cloud-native-rejekts-na-chicago-2023/speaker/XB7EUR/).

 - [Maria Ines Parnisari](https://www.linkedin.com/in/miparnisari/) and [Andres Aguiar](https://www.linkedin.com/in/aaguiar/) will be presenting in [AppDeveloperCon](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/co-located-events/appdevelopercon/) about modernizing authorization for cloud native applications using OpenFGA.
 Learn more [here](https://colocatedeventsna2023.sched.com/event/1Rj2j/modernizing-authorization-for-cloud-native-applications-using-openfga-andres-aguiar-maria-ines-parnisari-okta).